acelot/resolver/README.md

 $controller = new UsersController($service);
 ```

-But it doesn't work, because `UsersService`, in turn, requires `UsersRepository` to access the data.
+It doesn't work, because `UsersService`, in turn, requires `UsersRepository` to access the data.

 ```php
 class UsersService